risk-first/website/docs/thinking/Development-Process.md

 ### Code And Unit Test

 The next stage for our feature, **Feature X** is that it gets coded and some tests get written.
-Let's look at how our [Goal In Mind](../thinking/Glossary.md#goal-in-mind) meets a new reality:   this time it's the reality of a pre-existing codebase, which has it's own internal logic.
+Let's look at how our [Goal](../thinking/Glossary.md#goal) meets a new reality:   this time it's the reality of a pre-existing codebase, which has it's own internal logic.

 As the developer begins coding the feature in the software, they will start with an [Internal Model](../thinking/Glossary.md#internal-model) of the software, and how the code fits into it.
 But, in the process of implementing it, they are likely to learn about the codebase, and their [Internal Model](../thinking/Glossary.md#internal-model) will develop.